microsoft/vscode-docs/blogs/2017/08/07/emmet-2.0.md

 If you are working on any of the default Emmet-enabled file types (html, haml, jade, slim, xml, xsl, css, scss, sass, less and stylus), you will see Emmet abbreviation expansions in the suggestion/auto-completion list as you type or when you manually trigger auto-completion.

-To get Emmet suggestions in a file type that is not enabled for Emmet by default (see above list), use the new setting `emmet.includeLanguages` to define additional ones.
+To get Emmet suggestions in a file type that is not enabled for Emmet by default, use the setting `emmet.includeLanguages`.

 Read more on this new setting in the section on [Emmet Configuration](#emmet-configuration).